Maryland: 19th century

 Influenced by a changing economy, revolutionary ideals, and preaching by ministers, numerous planters in Maryland freed their slaves in the 20 years after the Revolutionary War.
 Across the Upper South the free black population increased from less than 1% before the war to 14% by 1810.
 Abolitionists Harriet Tubman and Frederick Douglass were born slaves during this time in Dorchester County and Talbot County, respectively.

 During the War of 1812, the British military attempted to capture Baltimore, which was protected by Fort McHenry.
 During its bombardment, the song "The Star-Spangled Banner" was written by Francis Scott Key; it was later adopted as the national anthem.
+The Francis Scott Key Bridge (renamed after him in 1976) located across the Patapsco River in Baltimore metropolitan area was struck by a container ship Dali on March 26, 2024, causing it to collapse.

 National Road, later renamed U.S. Route 40, was authorized in 1817 as the federal highway, and ran from Baltimore to St. Louis.
 The Baltimore and Ohio Railroad, the first chartered railroad in the United States, opened its first section of track for regular operation in 1830 between Baltimore and Ellicott City, and in 1852 it became the first rail line to reach the Ohio River from the eastern seaboard.